Virginia Tech® home

 • oversee and guide direct reports as well as other assistant directors toward dining center budget performance around revenue and expenditures by presenting monthly P&L statements at the leadership meeting.

-• collaborate with the Director of Planning & Operations to ensure retail spaces are sufficiently staffed during operating hours and any service requests are handled in a timely manner, such as 24 hours for emergencies or 72 hours for non-emergencies.
+• collaborate with the Director of Planning and Operations to ensure retail spaces are sufficiently staffed during operating hours and any service requests are handled in a timely manner, such as 24 hours for emergencies or 72 hours for non-emergencies.

 • assist with assessing current franchises quarterly; and provide research on trends, lawsuits, etc. Assist in selecting vendors and issuing contracts.
 Provide ongoing oversight by communicating and managing the current vendor groups.